mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

   Maps utilizing it will need to be fixed.

 1.15.0
-• The "easyPatch" function now generates one additional asteroid.
+• The "randomPatch" function now generates one additional asteroid.
 • Renamed the "splineAdd" function to "spline3Add" since it is a cubic spline.
 • Fixed the reversed rotational directions for the tubular cross-section of the "spline3Add" function.